 Just like the regular pistol crossbow come with mounting rails on the top and are designed with both a fore (pin) and back (groove) sight much like the iron sights on a gun.
 These can normally be detached from the rail and replaced with any other sort of optic you prefer.
 As a pistol crossbow is a relatively short range weapon used for hunting fast moving rodents and small game red-dot sights are common and useful.
 A red-dot sight allows you faster target acquisition vs an iron sight.
 For longer more measured shots, you’d want to try an optical sight such as a 4×20 to allow you to zoom in closer on your prey or target.

 Due to the size of the bow and the manufacturing costs many pistol crossbow mounting rails are not standard Picatinny rail.
 You’ll find Dovetail in use.
 If you want to customize a pistol bow, best to purchase one that comes with an accessory pack or just get the bow first size up your options before you also purchase accessories to customize it.

 Pistol crossbow bolts are shorter than standard crossbow bolts.
 This is due to the power stroke or draw length of the bow itself being much shorter.
 You can purchase aluminium or plastic bolts to fit most pistol bows inexpensively.
-As they're small they are easily lost but packs of 50 or 100 bolts with point tips (not broadheads) go for a little as the price of lunch.
+As they’re small they are easily lost when you’re out and about and away from your regular target practice range.
+But packs of 50 or 100 bolts with point tips (not broadheads) go for a little as the price of lunch.

 About Self Cocking